Fmrhj/Notes-On-Coding-Standards/README.md

 # Some notes on coding standards

 To write a clean and readable code is a hard task.
 However this should not be a painful experience.
 I see coding as writing a story.
-We are doing both programming a machine and telling a story to at least one more reader: your future self.
+While writing scripts and more complex pieces of software we are doing both programming a machine and telling a story to at least one person, which is your future self reading that piece of code.

+Here are some notes on coding standards and styling guides for data science programming languages.

 ## Some definitions: Letter cases